kisyok/MERN-App/README.md

 # MERN-App
-A tutorial app for MERN (MongoDB, Express.js, React.js and Node.js) stack.
+A workout app using MERN (MongoDB, Express.js, React.js and Node.js) stack.